 When Can You Claim ALE?

 You can only claim ALE if your home is made uninhabitable after a loss that is caused by a risk covered by your insurance policy.
-Sometimes repairs in your home can make your life inconvenient, and you may prefer to just go to a hotel.
-Never assume this will be covered; an insurance company has to approve you moving out of your house, and the reason has to be due to the claim circumstances.
-Some criteria they use is when there is no running water or electricity.
+Sometimes the repair of your home can make your life inconvenient.
+You may prefer to just go to a hotel.
+However, never assume leaving for a hotel will be covered by the policy.
+An insurance company has to approve you moving out of your house, and the reason has to be due to the claim circumstances.
+As an example, their criteria for approval might be when there is no running water or electricity.
 These are conditions that may render the home uninhabitable.

 Having some repairs done in your basement for a week after water damage or sewer back up, may not qualify.
 There are cases where a client has had half their roof being repaired after a storm, but because the damage did not affect their living area very much, and they had heat, electricity, and water, ALE was not approved.
 Always ask before incurring costs.
 Each insurance company will assess the claim situation and let you know if you can have the coverage in your situation.